Krylov Complexity in Supersymmetric Large-$N$ Quantum Mechanics: Complexity of localized states in the harmonic oscillator

 \section{Complexity of localized states in the harmonic oscillator}

 \la{sec:HO}

 The oscillating behaviour of the Krylov complexity at $\l\neq 1$ and the remarkably simple structure in (\ref{1.6}) at the critical point $\l=1$ are closely related to what one finds in a very elementary model, namely the one-dimensional quantum harmonic oscillator with a Gaussian initial state.
-As we illustrate, the $\l\to 1$ limit corresponds (in a sense to be precised) to the free limit of vanishing angular frequency $\omega\to 0$ in the harmonic oscillator, where the spectrum changes from discrete to continuous and wave packets spread ballistically. \footnote{ It would be nice to exploit the $SU(1,1)$ structure of the harmonic oscillator and the associated coherent states \cite{Perelomov1986,Adhikari:2022whf,Chowdhury:2024qaj} to make our discussion more general.} The case $M=1$ and $\omega=0$ was solved in \cite{Hashimoto:2023swv}.
+As we illustrate, the $\l\to 1$ limit corresponds (in a sense to be made precise) to the free limit of vanishing angular frequency $\omega\to 0$ in the harmonic oscillator, where the spectrum changes from discrete to continuous and wave packets spread ballistically.
+The case $M=1$ and $\omega=0$ was solved in \cite{Hashimoto:2023swv}.
 Here we consider a general $\omega$ and study the transition as $\omega\to 0$.
+It is possible to exploit the $SU(1,1)$ structure of the harmonic oscillator and the associated coherent states \cite{Perelomov1986,Adhikari:2022whf,Chowdhury:2024qaj}, but for our purposes a simple direct computation will suffice.